Mirodil/websnippet/posts/design-vending-machine.md

 The other version is implement state transition table using lists or dictionary data structure and it called table driven approach.

 ### State pattern

+> The state pattern is a behavioral software design pattern that allows an object to alter its behavior when its internal state changes
+> wiki

 ```typescript